john30/ebus-typespec/README.md

 Once a message is declared in a typespec file, it can be converted to [ebusd CSV format](https://github.com/john30/ebusd/wiki/4.-Configuration) using an [emitter](#emitter).

+This library is also used for [generating ebusd message configuration](https://github.com/john30/ebusd-configuration) files.

 ## Decorators
 This is a short overview of the [decorators](lib/decorators.tsp) offered by the library:
 * source address `QQ`: `@qq(QQ)`